triticumWheat/Spark-Bytes/README.md

 ### 5. Technical Requirements

 * __Platform(s):__ The app will be available via a webpage, and accessible for both iPhone and Android.
+* __Technology Stack:__
+   * Front-End: React.js for building a dynamic and responsive user interface.
+   * Back-End: Node.js with Express.js or Python with Django for server-side logic.
+   * Database: PostgreSQL or MongoDB for data storage.
+   * Authentication: Integration with BU's Kerberos authentication system.
+   * APIs: Google Maps API for map functionalities.

 * __Integrations:__ Google Maps for map integration.

 ### 6. Constraints and Assumptions